Nizari–Seljuk conflicts: Sources

-The bulk of the sources authored by the Nizaris was lost after the Mongol invasion and during the subsequent Ilkhanate period.
-Much of what is known about the Nizari history in Persia is based on the hostile Ilkhanate-era history works Tarikh-i Jahangushay (by Ata-Malik Juvayni), Zubdat at-Tawarikh (by Abd Allah ibn Ali al-Kashani), and Jami' al-Tawarikh (by Rashid al-Din Hamadani).
+The bulk of the sources authored by the Nizaris was lost after the Mongol invasion and during the subsequent Ilkhanate period (1256–1335).
+Much of what is known about the Nizari history in Persia is based on the hostile Ilkhanate-era history works Tarikh-i Jahangushay (written by the scholar Ata-Malik Juwayni, who was present during the Mongol takeover of the Nizari castles), Zubdat at-Tawarikh (by Abd Allah ibn Ali al-Kashani), and Jami' at-Tawarikh (by Rashid al-Din Hamadani).

 Background

 In the tenth century, the Muslim World was dominated by two powers: the Fatimid Caliphate ruled over North Africa and the Levant while the Seljuk Empire controlled Persia.
-The Fatimids were adherents of Ismailism, a branch of Shia Islam; but the Seljuks were Sunni Muslims.
+The Fatimids were adherents of Ismailism, a branch of Shia Islam, and the Seljuks were Sunni Muslims.